- Undergraduate Students

 Outline of Topics Covered

-- Week 1 Basic Principles
+Week 1 Basic Principles and Review of Statistics

-- Kinds of field experiments
+- Types of experiments

 - Steps in experimentation

-- Review of t tests
+- Review of hypothesis tests and t tests

 - Control of experimental error